 Important Accounts for Invoice Verification

-• Which vendor account must be posted?
+• The specific vendor account to be posted

-• Which G/L accounts must be posted?
+• The relevant G/L accounts

-• Which valuation class does the material belong to?
+• Valuation class of the material

-• Which account must be posted for the material?
+• Relevant account for the material

 Vendor Accounts